-While the Bronco and Bronco Sport share styling elements inspired by the first-generation Bronco of the 1960s, the similarities are superficial.
+While the Bronco and the Bronco Sport share styling elements inspired by the first-generation Bronco of the 1960s, the similarities are superficial.

 Under the skin, the Bronco and Bronco Sport follow two different engineering philosophies.
-The Bronco has body-on-frame construction, commonly used for pickup trucks (the Bronco is actually based on the Ford Ranger pickup) but abandoned long ago by passenger cars.
+The Bronco has body-on-frame construction, commonly used for pickup trucks (the Bronco is actually based on Ford’s Ranger pickup) but abandoned long ago by passenger cars.
 That’s because, while body-on-frame vehicles are great for off-roading and towing, they’re much harder to tune for on-road ride and handling.

 The Bronco Sport has unibody construction, where the body and frame are one piece, yielding greater structural rigidity.
 A stiffer structure provides more secure mounting points for the suspension, improving ride and handling.
-That’s why all new production cars sold in the United States are unibody, as are most SUVs (the Bronco Sport is based on the Ford Escape).
+That’s why all new production cars sold in the United States are unibody, as are most crossovers and many SUVs (the Bronco Sport is based on the Ford Escape).

 The Bronco and Bronco Sport use different generations of Ford infotainment systems.
 The Bronco is one of the first Ford models to get the new Sync 4 system, which boasts wireless Apple CarPlay and Android Auto, over-the-air updates, and more computing power.
-In addition, the Bronco’s navigation system comes with over 1,000 off-road trail maps pre-loaded.
+In addition, the Bronco’s navigation system comes with more than 1,000 off-road trail maps pre-loaded.
 An 8.0-inch touchscreen is standard, and a 12.0-inch screen is optional.

 The Bronco Sport uses the older Sync 3 system.
 It comes standard with Apple CarPlay and Android Auto, but not the wireless versions.
 All trim levels get an 8.0-inch touchscreen.
 However, Ford has confirmed that the Bronco Sport will be available with a long list of driver aids, including autonomous emergency braking, adaptive cruise control, automated lane centering, and lane-keep assist.
-Ford said the Bronco will get some driver-assist features from its Co-Pilot360 suite, but hasn’t offered any other details.
+Ford said the Bronco will get some driver-assist features from its Co-Pilot360 suite, but hasn’t offered any other details yet.

 The Bronco and Bronco Sport both get Ford’s Terrain Management System, which includes driving modes for different surfaces.
 Ford calls them “G.O.A.T. modes,” short for “goes over any terrain,” and executive Donald Frey’s nickname for the original Bronco.
 Both models get Normal, Eco, Sport, Slippery and Sand, Mud/Ruts, and Rock Crawl modes, while the Bronco also gets a Baja mode.